 Every piece of equipment has a cost in Ryo, the world’s most commonly-used currency.
 You can get Ryo in two primary ways, the Money: Requisition and Money: Savings abilities.

 Items bought with Requisition can be traded in and replaced whenever you visit your village.
-Items bought with Savings are yours forever, for better or worse; if you lose them, they won’t be replaced.
+Items bought with Savings are yours forever, for better or worse; if you lose them (or break them), they won’t be replaced.

 Items can be divided into two broad categories: Consumable and non-consumable.
 Consumable items are gone once you use them.
 These are things like smoke bombs, poisons, and explosives.
 Used-up consumables can be restocked when you get back to your village, if they were bought with Requisition.
-It is generally unwise to purchase consumables with Savings; if you do, once you use them they are gone forever.
 Non-consumable items can be broken, destroyed, or lost, but usually aren’t.
 These are things like ropes, weapons, and lockpicks.
 Ranged weapons are not destroyed on use (hit or miss).

 In some cases, equipment weight will come up.
 Weights are listed below.